zero-to-mastery/resources/YouTubeChannels.md

 ### Back-End

-* [Coding Tech](https://www.youtube.com/channel/UCtxCXg-UvSnTKPOzLH4wJaQ): A channel dedicated to republishing tech conferences from around the world and content originally published with the [Creative Commons Attribution license](https://creativecommons.org/about/).
-It's like [JSConf](https://www.youtube.com/channel/UCzoVCacndDCfGDf41P-z0iA), but much more diverse in topics spanning from things like:

-  * Software Development

-  * Quantum Computing

-  * Python

-  * JavaScript

-  * Web Design

-  * Security

-  * Blockchain

-  * GraphQL

-  * and Web Assembly

 * [Fun Fun Function](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q): The sister channel of [DevTips](https://www.youtube.com/user/DevTipsForDesigners) – ran by the whimsical, yet informative Mattias Petter Johansson (a.k.a.
 MPJ) – takes a deep-dive into the realm of JavaScript while also exploring the "soft" side of programming, creativity, motivation, and career.

 * [Joshua Fluke](https://www.youtube.com/channel/UC-91UA-Xy2Cvb98deRXuggA): A channel targeting junior web developers, providing advice on gaining knowledge and experience in the field, as well as landing your first development job.

-* [JSConf](https://www.youtube.com/channel/UCzoVCacndDCfGDf41P-z0iA):  A channel dedicated purely to JSConfs from around the world, ranging from the practical to the philosophical.